 During this same trip Melody met with her guru several times to discuss helping the local street animals.
-After several meetings he generously lent a plot of land toward these efforts for a temporary shelter to be build.
+After several meetings he generously lent a plot of land toward these efforts for a temporary shelter to be built.
 Here we would focus on emergency care and post-op recovery.

 Through our founder’s efforts, close to 50 dogs were brought to Canada and the USA from April of 2018 to August 2019.
 All have continued to thrive and live their best lives with their forever families.

-The decision was officially made to form Yogi Street Dog Rescue Society (YSDRS) and create a volunteer committee with the intention of helping more dogs in need.
+The decision was officially made to form Yogi Street Dog Rescue Society (YSDRS)

 We currently have 90 dogs safely off the streets of India and in forever loving homes in Canada and America.